zrosenbauer/demo-ato-series/README.md

 # **DISCLAIMER**

-The code in this repo _could_ be used to run ATO attacks.
-The code is super simple and there are number of tools out there that would do a better job than my late-night hacked codez.
-This repo is **NOT** meant to be malicous in any manner, quite the opposite.
+The code in this repo _could_ be used to run credential stuffing attacks.
+The code is super simple and there are a number of tools out there that would do a better job than my late-night hacked codez.
+This repo is **NOT** meant to be malicious in any manner, quite the opposite.
 I want to show security and non-security folks how easy it is to run an ATO attack with existing developer tools (I also show you how to stop this attack).

 # Introduction